asleepace/SpacexTracker/README.md

 ## Project Structure

-The application roughyl follows the MVC paradigm with the following project strucure.
+The application roughly follows the MVC paradigm with the following project structure.
 The heavy lifting is done by the controllers which tie together the business logic, user interface and data together.
 Each directory has an `index.ts` file for easier imports.

 - `App.tsx` root of the application
   - `assets` contains static image files